vacuumlabs/cardano-ctf/00_hello_world/README.md

    up with a unique attack, [drop us a line](../README.md#feedback).
 We would love to hear about that!

-The above parts communicate through a structure called `gameData`.
+The above parts communicate through a structure called `GameData`.
 It is created during the setup, and it contains everything you need for solving the challenges and everything that the tests require.
-You should not modify it unless specifically instructed to.
+You should not modify it.
+The tests may require additional info contained within a `TestData` structure.
+You will be specifically instructed on how to modify it if needed.
+It is not needed for this task.

 To start, you can compile the validators by running `aiken build --keep-traces` in the root of the task.
 Then you can run the sample code by running